Generalized discrete Markov spectra: Generalized Markov Length and Generalized Markov Distance

 For any two lattice points $A=(a,b), B=(c,d)\in \mathbb Z^2$ in $\widetilde{\mathbb R^2}$, we define the $(k_1,k_2,k_3,\sigma)$-generalized Markov distance.
 If $a-c$ and $b-d$ are relatively prime, let $\gamma_{AB}$ denote the straight line segment from $A$ to $B$.
 Otherwise, $\gamma_{AB}$ is defined as a curve obtained by slightly shifting the interior of the line segment from $A$ to $B$ uniformly to the right (or left) to avoid any lattice points lying on the segment.
 Note that for any edge of $\widetilde{\mathbb R^2}$ whose midpoint lies on the line segment from $A$ to $B$, $\gamma_{AB}$ intersects that edge at a point shifted in the same direction as the chosen displacement.
 We define

 which is called the \emph{$(k_1,k_2,k_3,\sigma)$-generalized Markov (GM) distance} between $A$ and $B$.

 \begin{remark} Although the curve $\gamma_{AB}$ depends on whether the interior of the line segment from $A$ to $B$ is shifted to the left or right, the value of $d(A,B)$ is independent of this choice.
-This fact is proved by \cite{banaian}*{Lemma 8} for $k_1=k_2=k_3$, and we can apply the same argument to general cases. \end{remark}
+This fact is proved by \cite{banaian}*{Lemma 8} for $k_1=k_2=k_3$, and the same argument applies in the general case. \end{remark}

 \begin{example} Set $(k_1,k_2,k_3,\sigma)=(1,2,0,\mathrm {id})$. \begin{itemize} \item [(1)] Let $A=(0,0)$ and $B=(3,2)$.
 Then $\gamma_{AB}$ is the red curve segment shown in Figure \ref{fig:generalized-Markov-distance-2/3}.
 Then we have